kiran-gh/NxtTrendzUsingCucumber/README.md

 1. **User Login:** Verifying the login process with valid and invalid credentials.
 2. **User Registration:** Testing the registration flow to ensure users can sign up correctly.
+3. **Home Page** : Validating the home page elements and their functionality.
+4. **Product Page** : Ensuring the product page loads correctly and displays the product details.
+5. **Cart Page** : Verifying the cart page functionality, including adding and removing products.

 <h1>Technologies Used</h1>